jocafamaka/nagmapReborn/INSTALL.md

 _* You can see the full list [here](https://kangax.github.io/compat-table/es6/)._

-For compatibility with legacy browsers, use an earlier version [(1.6.4)](https://github.com/jocafamaka/nagmapReborn/releases/tag/v1.6.4) of the project.
+For compatibility with legacy browsers, use an previous version [(1.6.4)](https://github.com/jocafamaka/nagmapReborn/releases/tag/v1.6.4) of the project.

 ## Support